-If you are new to the sport, you can head to any of the surf shops in town which offer surfing lessons and board rentals.
+If you are new to the sport, you can head to any surf shops in town that offer surfing lessons and board rentals.
 Ask where the best surfing beach is, depending on your skills, and enjoy a surfable coastline that is almost always uncrowded.

-Some of the places where you can surf in Tofino are at Long Beach, Chesterman Beach and Cox Bay.
+Some of the places you can surf in Tofino are Long Beach, Chesterman Beach, and Cox Bay.

 18. Follow the Wild Pacific Trail in Ucluelet

 This 9-kilometer trail in Ucluelet is famous for a lot of good things.
-The Wild Pacific Trail is a family-friendly track which can be conquered by visitors of all ages and hiking abilities.
+The Wild Pacific Trail is a family-friendly track that can be conquered by visitors of all ages and hiking abilities.

-You have two sections to choose from: Section One, which overlooks the Broken Group of Islands and Section Two, which goes all the way to the Big Beach Park.
-All throughout the trail, you get to enjoy a dense rainforest canopy which provides shade.
+You have two sections to choose from: Section One, which overlooks the Broken Group of Islands, and Section Two, which goes all the way to the Big Beach Park.
+Throughout the trail, you get to enjoy a dense rainforest canopy that provides shade.

 19. Dine in at Tofino’s Wolf in the Fog